dnkwati/dnkwati.github.io/contacts.md

   <div class="article__content">
     <p>
       Do you need help with an exciting project? <br/>
-      Send me an email or leave an instant message!
+      Send an email or leave an instant message!
     </p>
     {% include links2messaging.md %}
   </div>